FitFiles - FIT File Creation and Sensor Logging Tutorial

 7. Session Analytics: Add post-session summary and statistics

-The tutorial demonstrates essential FIT file creation using UNA SDK’s FitHelper components with a clean, tutorial-friendly implementation.
+The tutorial demonstrates essential FIT file creation using the UNA SDK’s native SDK::Fit encoder with a clean, tutorial-friendly implementation.

 The FitFiles tutorial demonstrates essential concepts for building robust, data-persistent wearable applications using the UNA SDK’s FIT file capabilities and sensor integration features.